 The role of education and involvement of young people in rural societies and youth groups is important, as they are the future of rural life in Australia.
 Sadly, the exodus of young people leaving rural communities has always been a problem.

 Even though over 60 percent of Australians currently live in capital cities, as a nation Australia still recognises a close affinity to the unique landscape of the countryside and to those who live on the land.
 The cultural mythology of ‘life on the land’ is a pervasive one, represented in our literature, music and folklore.
-A. B. 'Banjo' Paterson's iconic poem The Man from Snowy River, Dorothea Mackellar's My Country, and Jack O'Hagan's song Along the Road to Gundagai - are all ingrained in our national phyche.
+A. B. 'Banjo' Paterson's iconic poem The Man from Snowy River, Dorothea Mackellar's My Country, and Jack O'Hagan's song Along the Road to Gundagai - are all ingrained in our national psyche.

 Community events are a way of bringing local people together and boosting morale in rural areas.
 Particularly for isolated families, recreational events are an opportunity to connect with neighbours and offer a much needed social outlet for rural folk.
 Weddings, dances, concerts, picnic races and sporting events - are often an opportunity for locals to get dressed in their finest, exchange gossip and enjoy a respite from the hardworking year.